-Within block, this references the error that triggered the exception (see section 2.33.5).
+Within block, this references the error that triggered the exception (see Section 2.33.5, ExceptionData, on Page 70).
 Only read access is allowed, since this is constant in an on exception block.

 Execution of the code directly after the function call that triggered the exception will be aborted.